PolinaBurova/PolinaBurova/README.md

 👋 Hi there!
-I'm Polina, a recent Data Science postgraduate based in Switzerland.
+I'm Polina, a Data Science postgraduate based in Switzerland.
 I specialize in SQL/Python analytics, machine learning, and data visualization.
 I'm currently seeking job or internship opportunities in Data Science within Switzerland.

 🔍 My GitHub showcases a variety of projects demonstrating my ability to transform data into actionable insights.
 Explore my repositories to see my work in areas like exploratory data analysis, data preprocessing, and predictive modeling.